eugbel13/eugbel13/README.md

 More to consider:
 - How best to integrate into im-platform github
 - How are we expected to run these in reference to the ansible machines?
+-- Do we need to use the service account usernames / passwords in our plays?
+How?